Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-04 00:28:30
+Last Updated: 2025-05-05 00:27:30

-When A Person Really Desires Something, All The Universe Conspires To Help That Person To Realize His Dream.
+If You'Re Going To Be Crazy, You Have To Get Paid For It Or Else You'Re Going To Be Locked Up.

-By Paulo Coelho
+By Hunter S. Thompson